oslabs-beta/react-query-rewind/package-react/README.md

     import ReactQueryRewind from "react-query-rewind";
     ```

+    _Note: Some older versions of NextJS default to the commonJS version of the package, causing apps to error_
+    _If you encounter this error, import the component with:_

+    ```javascript
+    import ReactQueryRewind from "../../node_modules/react-query-rewind/dist/esm/index.js";
+    ```

 3. Place ReactQueryRewind next to the root of your application inside the QueryClientProvider component.

     ```javascript